Site Maintenance Alert

 Eastern Transition Station

-Demolition work at the eastern transition station, located between Pipeline Avenue and the Chino Valley Fwy (71) is underway.
+Work at the eastern transition station, located between Pipeline Avenue and the Chino Valley Fwy (71) is underway.
 There will be periods of night work at this location in order to reduce construction noise impacts to the Montessori School of Chino Hills.

 Please Note: Schedule is tentative and may change depending on weather and other factors.